Monday, January 5, 2026

 What this means for 2026 planning

-For firms setting priorities for the year ahead, the takeaway should not be to simply avoid interest being applied.
-The focus needs to be on delivering better processes and communications to prevent cases from escalating in the first place.
+For firms setting priorities for the year ahead, the takeaway shouldn’t be to simply avoid interest being applied.
+The focus needs to be on improving process control, decision quality and customer communication, so cases are less likely to escalate in the first place.

 This typically includes:

 When claims and service issues flow well, complaints reduce.
-When complaints reduce, escalation becomes less frequent and additional costs, including interest payments, are mitigated.
+When complaints reduce, escalation becomes less frequent and additional costs, including interest payments, are easier to control.

 Compensation awards that include interest are often a sign that it’s not being consistently delivered.